Transport emissions are the fastest growing source of greenhouse gas emissions in New Zealand.

 Transport emissions are made up of both:

-- nitrous oxide (NO2): a greenhouse gas that gets into the air from burning petrol and diesel in cars, trucks and buses, and
+- nitrogen dioxide (NO2): a greenhouse gas that gets into the air from burning petrol and diesel in cars, trucks and buses, and

 - particulate matter: (tiny particles of pollutants) that are created by brake and tyre wear and road dust.